Pokémon Go live events: Pokémon Go Safari Zone

 On 12 July 2017, Niantic announced "Safari Zone" events across several cities in Europe at shopping centers operated by Unibail-Rodamco, held in August and September 2017.
-The events, where otherwise region-limited Pokémon could be found among others, required registration and had a player limit – for example, the event in Amsterdam was limited to 2,000 players, though unregistered players would still be able to play with increased rewards within the city.
-However, due to the failure of the 2017 Go Fest event, Niantic delayed some of the Safari Zone events to fall that year.
+The events, where otherwise region-limited Pokémon could be found among others, required registration and had a player limit.
+For example, the event in Amsterdam was limited to 2,000 players, though unregistered players would still be able to play with increased rewards within the city.
+However, due to the failure of the 2017 Go Fest event, Niantic delayed some Safari Zone events to fall that year.

 Later in 2017, another Safari Zone event was held in Tottori Prefecture, Japan, at the Tottori Sand Dunes between 24 and 26 November.
-According to the local government, 89,000 people attended the event which generated around US$16 million in travel and tourism revenue.
-In the leadup to the event, Niantic brought several influencers in a tour around Japan as a campaign which was named Pokémon Go Travel.
+According to the local government, 89,000 people attended the event, which generated around US$16 million in travel and tourism revenue.
+In the lead-up to the event, Niantic brought several influencers on a tour around Japan as a campaign, which was named Pokémon Go Travel.

-The Summer 2018 iteration of the Safari Zone – announced in conjunction with the 2018 Go Fest as part of a "Summer Tour" – involved a Safari Zone event in Dortmund's Westfalenpark on 30 June and 1 July, and another event in Yokosuka, Japan on 29 August – 2 September.
+The Summer 2018 iteration of the Safari Zone—announced in conjunction with the 2018 Go Fest as part of a "Summer Tour"—involved a Safari Zone event in Dortmund's Westfalenpark on 30 June and 1 July and another event in Yokosuka, Japan, on 29 August–2 September.
 The Dortmund event attracted some 170,000 players across the city, thrice the expected amount, with some players reporting network issues during the 2-day event.

 Yokosuka's 2018 Safari Zone event, held in three parks, took up large portions of the city, with speakers playing Gos in-game music and businesses handing out Pokémon merchandise.
 Niantic reported that 65,000 players went to one of the three parks and that 200,000 users played in Yokosuka during the event.

-A Safari Zone event was held in Chiayi County of Taiwan between 26 February and 3 March 2018, during the Chiayi Lantern Festival.
-In total, around 200,000 players went to Chiayi – which had a population of around 500,000 – for the event.
+A Safari Zone event was held in Chiayi County, Taiwan, between 26 February and 3 March 2018, during the Chiayi Lantern Festival.
+In total, around 200,000 players went to Chiayi—which had a population of around 500,000—for the event.
 Between 1 and 5 November 2018, another Safari Zone event was held in Tainan, Taiwan.
 While initially expected to have 200,000 attendees, the event ended up gathering 560,000 participants, with 80,000 during the last day (a Monday) alone.
 Around one-tenth of the figure were players from overseas, mainly from Japan and Hong Kong.
 The event, which generated an estimated NT$ 1.5 billion for the local economy, was the result of a cooperation between Niantic and the local government, though the former did not receive royalties.